cesuratx/lo-bidding-api/README.md

 # lo-bidding-api
 This is an api which exposes methods to create auction, make a bid and determine/get the winner.
+All bids should be done using cents.

 ##TECH STACK:
     Java 17